Gabrielafolabi/DEVOPS-PROJECT/LEMP STACK IMPLEMENTAION.md

 Then i create the server block with the configuration below:

-`sudo vi /etc/nginx/sites-available/projectLEMP`
+$ `sudo vi /etc/nginx/sites-available/projectLEMP`
+The command above opened an empty file, then paste the below config.

-`server {
+  server {
     listen 80;
     server_name projectLEMP www.projectLEMP;
-    root /var/www/projectLEMP;`
+    root /var/www/projectLEMP;

   index index.html index.htm index.php;

   location / {
         try_files $uri $uri/ =404;
     }

   location ~ \.php$ {
         include snippets/fastcgi-php.conf;
         fastcgi_pass unix:/var/run/php/php8.1-fpm.sock;
      }

   location ~ /\.ht {
         deny all;
     }

-`}`
+}

-Then after creating this, I link the PrjectLEMP directory i created inside the site-available with the site enabled.
+Then after creating this, I linked the PrjectLEMP directory i created inside the site-available with the site enabled.
-Note that, linking it implies that the correction i make on my code in site available will automatically reflect on site-enabled...
+Note that, linking it implies that the correction i make on my code in site available will automatically reflect on site-enabled, going forward...
 I linked it with the command below: